The Birdbot of Ice-Catraz: Plot

-Professor Farnsworth gives the crew an "extremely controversial" mission: towing a dark matter tanker through the Solar System, and dangerously near a penguin nature preserve on Pluto in order to avoid a tollbooth.
-Leela refuses to take part, so the Professor makes Bender the new captain.
-Leela joins the protesters from Penguins Unlimited.

-After initially failing to stop the tanker, Leela and the protesters race ahead to intercept the tanker at Pluto.
-Meanwhile, aboard the Planet Express ship, Bender lets his new power go to his head.
-Fry gets fed up with Bender's captaining, and rejects both his leadership and friendship.
-A distraught Bender goes on a sobriety binge, and takes the tanker on an erratic course over Pluto.
-The tanker collides with an iceberg, and spills dark matter across the landscape.
+Professor Farnsworth gives the crew the controversial mission of towing a dark matter tanker on a dangerous path through the Solar System, which includes a very low fly-by near a penguin colony on Pluto.
+Leela refuses the mission on conscientious grounds and leaves to join an environmentalist group named Penguins Unlimited, so the Professor makes Bender the new captain of the Planet Express ship.
+After failing to stop Bender at the tanker's initial hitching point, Leela and Penguins Unlimited race back to Pluto to intercept the tanker at the penguin colony instead.
+Meanwhile, Fry gets fed up with Bender's arrogant style of captaining, and rejects both his leadership and friendship.
+A distraught Bender, unwilling to drink on his own, goes on a sobriety binge and ends up flying the tanker on an erratic course over Pluto, where it collides with an iceberg and spills dark matter across the penguin colony.

-For his part in the disaster, Bender is sentenced to community service, cleaning up the spill alongside the Penguins Unlimited environmentalists.
-However, when the police officers supervising his work are distracted by a round of friendly hugging, Bender dons a tuxedo and blends into the colony of penguins.
+For his role in the disaster, Bender is sentenced to community service cleaning up the spill alongside Penguins Unlimited.
+However, when the police officers supervising him are distracted, Bender dons a tuxedo and blends into the colony of penguins, and Leela and the rest of the crew go out to try and find him; later that night, an orca attack forces Bender into a hard reboot, which leaves him genuinely believing he is a penguin.
+The next morning, Penguins Unlimited discovers that a mass infection of dark matter has caused the penguins' fertility rates and incubation periods to accelerate exponentially, and the colony is already suffering from overpopulation just one day after the spill.
+The group declares open hunting season on the penguins as a drastic measure to spare them from mass starvation, and Leela reluctantly agrees to take part, but her first and only victim turns out to be Bender, who reboots back to his normal self after she shoots him.

-Leela sets off to search Pluto for Bender, while Fry inexplicably decides to take the Planet Express ship and search for Bender in space.
-That night, Bender is mauled by an orca, and the damage causes him to shut down.
-When he reboots, his boot loader reinitializes him with penguin-like behaviors.

-Back at the Penguins Unlimited facility, it is announced that the dark matter has dramatically increased the penguins' reproductive speed.
-Whereas one penguin usually lays one egg a year, the penguins (both males and females) are now laying eggs at a rate of six eggs every fifteen minutes, which go on to hatch in 12 hours.
-In order to save the penguins from mass starvation, penguin hunting season is declared.
-A reluctant Leela agrees to take part; but her first shot hits Bender in the head, causing him to reboot into his normal personality.

 When the hunters arrive, Bender leads a large force of penguins in an assault.
 After the penguins succeed in driving off the hunters, Bender takes off his tuxedo.
-Unfortunately, since he had taught the penguins to hate anything that was not a penguin ("If it ain't black and white, peck, scratch and bite"), he and Leela come under attack.
-The penguins corner them on a floating slab of ice, but Fry arrives in the ship to save them.
-When it lands on the ice, it tips the block, sending the penguins sliding into the gaping mouth of a hungry orca.
-Leela and Bender board the ship, and everyone returns to Earth.
-Leela reasons that nature will set things right.
-Two penguins pick up guns left behind by the hunters and cock them at each other in a threatening manner.
+Unfortunately, since he had taught the penguins to attack anything that "ain't black and white", they begin to chase him and Leela onto a floating block of ice, but Fry soon arrives in the Planet Express ship to rescue them.
+When the ship lands on the ice, it tips the surface of the block, sending the penguins sliding into the gaping mouth of the orca that previously attacked Bender.
+Leela and Bender board the ship and everyone returns to Earth, with Leela reasoning that nature will set things right.